Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Properties of moving striped patterns

-After evaluating the condensate order parameter using the two methods outlined in the previous section, we now discuss the behavior of several key observables.
+After evaluating the condensate order parameter at finite $\Omega_R$ using the two methods outlined in Sec.~\ref{subsec:eval_ord_param}, we now discuss the behavior of several key observables.
 Throughout this and the following sections, we set the interaction parameters to $G_{dd} / E_R = 1.2$ and $G_{ss} / E_R = 0.32$ consistent with the values used in previous works~\cite{Li2013,Martone2021b}.
 With this choice of parameters, the first-order transition separating the stripe and plane-wave phases in the ground-state phase diagram occurs at the critical Raman coupling $\hbar\Omega_{\mathrm{cr1}} / E_R = 2.70$.
 However, the stripe phase remains metastable up to the spinodal point $\hbar\Omega_{\mathrm{sp}} / E_R = 2.85$~\cite{Martone2021b}.
 In most figures of this work, we compare results for two different values of the Raman coupling.
 The smaller value, $\hbar\Omega_R / E_R = 1.0$, lies within the range of validity for the perturbative approach, where the predictions of this method match the numerical results excellently.
 The other value, $\hbar\Omega_R / E_R = 2.6$, is so large that only the numerical method is applicable.
-It is important to note that the interaction parameters used here differ significantly from those in the original experiment of Ref.~\cite{Lin2011}.
-The states of ${}^{87}$Rb employed in that experiment are indeed characterized by a very low degree of miscibility, as evidenced by the small ratio $g_{ss} / g_{dd} \sim 10^{-3}$, resulting in a small critical Raman coupling $\hbar\Omega_{\mathrm{cr1}} / E_R = 0.19$.
-This limits the maximum achievable contrast of the stripes and thus restricts the possibility of observing significant supersolidity effects.
-To address this limitation, potential strategies include using atomic species with tunable interactions, as demonstrated in~\cite{Chisholm2024} employing ${}^{41}$K atoms.
-Alternatively, one could reduce the spatial overlap between the two spin components along a direction parallel to the stripes.
-This could be achieved by applying a quasi-two-dimensional spin-dependent trapping potential~\cite{Martone2014,Martone2015,deHond2022} or by implementing spin-orbit coupling between two orbital states within a superlattice potential~\cite{Li2016}.

-We first investigate the effect of stripe motion on the profiles of the total density and spin density.
+We first investigate the effect of stripe motion on the profiles of the total density and bare spin density.
 The total density is expressed as